 Other names for the syndrome include fifth disease and erythema infectiosum.
 It results from infection with the B19 parvovirus.

 The defining characteristic is a bright red rash on one or both cheeks.
 The rash is not usually painful.
-It typically appears within 4–14 days of infection.

 The rash on the body is usually blotchy and light in color.
-It can be itchy, but it is not typically painful.
+It can also be itchy, but it is not typically painful.

 Slapped cheek syndrome can also cause the following symptoms: